lehmanju/rerust/README.md

 - **Map**: Maps (multiple) reactives to a new output reactive by calling the provided closure on their values.
 Available for *Events* and *Variables*.
 If at least one *Event* is present as input, Map will be an *Event* reactive as well.
 - **Fold**: Takes at least one *Event* and any number of *Variables* as input and is of type *Variable*.
 Accumulates a value over time.
 - **Changed**: Takes exactly one *Variable* and transforms it into an *Event*, firing only if the incoming reactive has changed.
+- **Filter**: Filters events from an *Event* stream.
+Can depend on additional *Variables* for decision making.
+If the closure returns true, the event is forwarded, otherwise no event is fired.